 Now, you have probably heard of this term, and you may have some idea of what a project manager does.
-This article will help you learn about what a project manager is, the roles and responsibilities, the skills you need, the pros and cons of being a project manager, and how you can be one!
+This article will help you learn about what is a project manager, the roles and responsibilities of project manager, the skills you need, the pros and cons of being a project manager, and how you can be one!

 A project manager is an individual who is responsible for ensuring a project is delivered to the client and stakeholders as per requirements.
 He/she is responsible for initiating, planning, executing, managing, controlling, and closing a project while maintaining the budget, meeting the timeline, and staying within the scope of the project.